jernejcic/GhostThemeStarter/README.md

 This file should not be linked to in the theme.
 It is pulled into the `screen.css` file during compilation.

 This file should contain all styling directly related to how text inside of a post will look on the page.
-Ghost currently has plans to allow dynamic styling in the post eidtor and will use this file.
+Ghost currently has plans to allow dynamic styling in the post editor and will use this file.

 ## Dependencies